objetos-en-javascript

 • Each property has a Value (for example, Luis)

-It is much more convenient to handle your person like this grouped than as loose variables.
+It’s much more convenient to handle your person grouped like this than as separate variables.

 There are several ways to create an object in JavaScript.
-The most common are:
+The most common ones are:

-The most common way to create an object in JavaScript is using object literal notation, or brace notation.
+The most common way to create an object in JavaScript is by using object literal notation, or curly brace notation.

 let person = {